-The red grape variety comes from Italy; she is one of the numerous Lambrusco varieties, Synonyms are Anrè, Caruét, Corva, Croetto, Crova, Crovet, Crovìn, Moretto, Lambruso di Alessandria, Neretto di Alessandria and Stupèt.
-It may, despite seemingly suggestive synonyms or morphological Similarities not with the French variety César or the Piedmontese variety corva be confused.
-According to done in 2006 DNA analysis probably exist Parent-offspring relationships to the varieties Neretto di Marengo and Malvasia di Casorzo, It was also refuted the assumption that it is identical to the César.
+The red grape variety comes from Italy; it is one of the numerous Lambrusco varieties, Synonyms are Anrè, Caruét, Corva, Croetto, Crova, Crovet, Crovìn, Moretto, Lambruso di Alessandria, Neretto di Alessandria and Stupèt.
+Despite apparently suggesting synonyms or morphological No similarities to the French variety César or the Piedmontese variety corva be confused.
+According to in 2006 DNA analysis probably exist Parent-offspring relationships to the varieties Neretto di Marengo and Malvasia di Casorzo, The assumption was also refuted that it was identical to the César.

-According to a hypothesis, it is said to have already become famous at the beginning of the 14th century Petrus de Crescentiis (1230-1320) have been described under the name "Porcina".
-It was mentioned in 1787 under the name Crovet in the province of Asti Piedmont, as well as under the main name in 1879.
-The late-ripening, high yielding vine has good resistance to falsification mildew and Botrytis, The resulting rosé and red wines are used exclusively as a blend.
-The variety is among others in the DOC wine Colli Tortonesi authorized.
-In 2010, a vineyard of 888 acres was reported.
+According to a hypothesis, it is said to be from the famous Petrus de Crescentiis (1230-1320) under the name "Porcina".
+It was securely mentioned in 1787 under the name Crovet in the province of Asti Piedmont, as well as under the main name in 1879.
+The late-ripening, productive vine has a good resistance against the wrong people mildew and Botrytis, The rosé and red wines made from it are used only as a blend.
+The variety is among others in DOC wine Colli tortonesi authorized.
+In 2010, a vineyard area of 888 hectares was reported.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: MIPAAF - National Vine Certification Service